mimblewimble/grin-rfcs/text/0000-payjoin-support.md

 `grin-wallet receive --payjoin -d grin1dhvv9mvarqwl6fderuxp3qgl6qpphvc9p4u24347ec0mvvg6342q4w6x5r 60`

-If no flag is given, the transaction is built based on the defaults for the current transaction building flow.
+If no flag is given, the transaction is built based on configuration settings for the current transaction building flow.
 There should be no change apart from the wallet adding additional input from the receiver, the transaction flow should stay the same.
 Which inputs to pick is left as a decision to the wallet implementation.
 In case the wallet does not have an available output to add as an input, it would create a non-payjoin transaction.